 Stag Lodge Stables

-Horse riding isn’t just for country lasses.
-Well, neigh, you won’t want to be galloping around Trafalgar Square but you can saddle up and see some of London’s quieter sites such as Richmond Park and Wimbledon Common.
-Stag Lodge Stables offers riding lessons and courses for kiddies and adults of all ages from three upwards so you’re bound to be pros by the end of the summer…
+You won’t want to be galloping around Trafalgar Square, but you can saddle up and see some of London’s quieter sites, such as Richmond Park and Wimbledon Common.
+Stag Lodge Stables offers riding lessons and courses for kids and adults of all ages from three upwards so you’re bound to be pros by the end of the summer…

 where: Robin Hood Gate, Richmond Park, SW15 3RS